One of the central tenets of Fanfic

 - A deconstruction of the "Peggy Sue is not Easy" version in Compelled.
 Illyria from Angel goes back in time in order to get revenge on Wolfram & Hart.
 It all goes seemingly well up until the villains start playing by the new rules like using guns the way the slayers have.

 - Hunting The Unicorn deconstructs Blaine's Knight in Shining Armor persona.
 Unlike many Glee fanfics, which play up the idealized aspects of chivalry, the author focuses on the medieval meaning of chivalry—which turns Blaine from a kind, caring, and chivalrous gentleman into a kind, caring, and chivalrous gentleman... with cripplingly low self-esteem, deep emotional scars, and a huge devotion to Kurt.
-In fact, he's so naively trusting that people constantly need to spell things out for him, and he has no idea about his stalker.
+He's so naively trusting that people constantly need to spell things out for him, and he has no idea about his stalker.
+It also shows what kind of emotional damage could produce a Relationship Sue, like a dysfunctional family (where even the well-adjusted members are barely home), a Paralyzing Fear of Sexuality, and just a shitty life in general.
+It's also implied that he puts on the "perfect boyfriend" act because he's terrified of Kurt leaving him.
+Like the first guy Blaine slept with.

 - Power Rangers